-This year we delivered our first Line of business app to one of our customers that is built with Flutter.
+This year (2020) we delivered our first Line Of Business app that's built with Flutter to one of our customers.

 The launch of the app was a success.
 The app went live without issues and the app was accepted by the users with ease.